ABOUT US

 Jeroen Pas is a PhD student at the Radboud University Medical Center.
 His project is about designing a clinical trial for Stargardt disease, based on both retrospective and prospective natural history studies.
 Jeroen obtained a bachelor and master degree in Medicine at the Radboud University in Nijmegen.
 After his study, he started his current PhD project on Stargardt Disease.

-I'm a PhD student at the ErasmusMC, department of Clinical Genetics, and part of ENCORE.
-The focus of my work is on modelling rare neurodevelopmental disorders with human induced pluripotent stem cells (iPSCs).
-With these iPSCs, we can develop neuronal networks that are characterized via electrophysiology and assess the effect of antisense oligonucleotides.
+Nadine is a PhD student at the ErasmusMC, department of Clinical Genetics, and part of ENCORE.
+The focus of her work is on modelling rare neurodevelopmental disorders with human induced pluripotent stem cells (iPSCs).
+With these iPSCs, they can develop neuronal networks that are characterized via electrophysiology and assess the effect of antisense oligonucleotides.

-I've obtained my bachelor's and master's degree in Biomedical Sciences at the Radboud University, Nijmegen.
-During my master's I specialized towards neuroscience and worked with iPSCs to model both neuronal networks and astrocytes in rare disease.
-After my master's, I continued this work as a general researcher at the department of Clinical genetics.
-A year later, I started my PhD with the aim to uncover more about the contribution of neurons and astrocytes in rare neurodevelopmental disorders, specifically those in which epilepsy is involved.
+She obtained my bachelor's and master's degree in Biomedical Sciences at the Radboud University, Nijmegen.
+During her master's she specialized towards neuroscience and worked with iPSCs to model both neuronal networks and astrocytes in rare disease.
+After graduation, she continued this work as a general researcher at the department of Clinical genetics.
+A year later, she started her PhD with the aim to uncover more about the contribution of neurons and astrocytes in rare neurodevelopmental disorders, specifically those in which epilepsy is involved.

 Raúl Andrés Santamaría is a PhD student at the Central Animal Facility and the DCRT and is involved in the MMM Medicine Made to Measure network.
 His research focuses on developing an animal model sensitive to antisense oligonucleotides toxic effects in the brain.
 Raúl obtained a Bachelor’s degree in Biochemistry at the Autonomous University of Madrid, where he did an internship studying the effect of silver nanoparticle adjuvants on influenza vaccines.
 Then, he completed the International Master in Neurodegenerative Diseases at Sorbonne University.
 For his Master’s thesis, he investigated the molecular profile of extracellular vesicles isolated from Alzheimer’s Disease brains.
 Raúl’s current goal is to integrate his skills in neuroscience and biochemistry to advance the field of personalized treatments for ultra-rare genetic disorders.